 From hinged displays to smart textiles

-Whether it is washing machines, smartphones, wearables or televisions: In consumer electronics as well as in the white goods sector, printed electronics are increasingly changing the appearance and functionalities of solutions and products—for example in the form of flexible displays and control panels.
+Whether it is smartphones, wearables or televisions: In consumer electronics, printed electronics are increasingly changing the appearance and functionalities of solutions and products—for example in the form of flexible displays and control panels.

 OLED displays, for instance, are already the standard here.
 They are used in smartphones and tablets as well as for TV screens.
 Thanks to higher contrast and better color brilliance, they enable a whole new level of picture quality and consume less energy.